 5. Employee performance goal example for process and workflow

 Process and workflow goals are any goals that will help your team get work done.
-They can be of a strategic and problem-solving nature, but most often will focus on specific things like product and domain expertise, systems and process design, software use, familiarization with organizational structures, or customer-centricity.
+They can be of a strategic and problem-solving nature.
+Still, they will most often focus on specific things like product and domain expertise, systems and process design, software use, organizational structure familiarity, or customer-centricity.

-Similar to the point we made about professional development goals, encouraging your direct reports to set process and workflow goals will enable them to stop postponing these critical skills over more urgent or business-as-usual tasks.
+Similar to our point about professional development goals, encouraging your direct reports to set process and workflow goals will empower them to stop postponing these critical skills over more urgent or business-as-usual tasks.
 Additionally, it sends the message that their contribution as an employee isn’t measured at a weekly “tasks completed” level.
-Rather, that their value is measured and acknowledged over time, in context, and in relation to others in the organization.
+Instead, their value is measured and acknowledged over time, in context, and in relation to others in the organization.

 Measure and optimize employee performance goals

-Kevin Campbell, Culture Amp Senior People Scientist, has put together a resource of seven questions you can ask in your next employee survey to measure how goal setting is perceived at your company.
+Kevin Campbell, Culture Amp Senior People Scientist, has compiled seven questions you can ask in your next employee survey to measure how goal setting is perceived at your company:

-We regularly check in on how we are progressing towards our goals
+- We regularly check in on how we are progressing toward our goals

-You can include these questions in your next engagement or pulse survey to understand the health of your company’s approach to goal setting.
-Then run a second check later on to assess the results of any changes you've made to optimize the goal-setting process.
+You can include these questions in your next engagement or pulse survey to understand the health of your company’s goal-setting approach.
+Then run a second check later to assess the results of any changes you've made to optimize the goal-setting process.